Renogy Or Battle Born Batteries? Who Is The Winner With Lithium Batteries?

 A Review Of Both 12V Lithium Batteries

 If you’ve ever researched solar panels, you’ve probably seen Renogy’s products before.
-They’ve recently started making lithium batteries, and this version they call the Smart Lithium Iron Phosphate Battery is the newest battery in the lineup, which is why it’s the one I am comparing with the Battle Born battery.
+They’ve recently started making lithium batteries, and the model they call the Smart Lithium Iron Phosphate Battery is one of the latest batteries in the lineup, which is why it’s the one I am comparing with the Battle Born battery.

 With 100Ah capacity, a 100A continuous discharge current, a communication port, an auto-balance feature for connecting several batteries in parallel, and a built-in BMS (battery management system) it’s a solid lithium battery that would make a battery in any off-grid solar setup.

 Weighing 26 pounds, it’s a much lighter alternative to the standard lead-acid deep charge batteries like the 100Ah lead-acid AGM battery, which usually weighs around 60-70 pounds.